mattmcleod/mattmcleod.net/content/posts/housing-shenanigans/index.md

 Anyway.
 We started looking again.
 Then A. poses the question: "why don't we buy?".

 Now, I've assumed for a long time that this was beyond reach.
-I make pretty good money -- nothing compared to the Silicon Valley startup types, despite the similar risk profile in my employment -- but I'm over 50 now, and while we're mostly debt-free houses in Australia are stupdily expensive.
+I make pretty good money -- nothing compared to the Silicon Valley startup types, despite the similar risk profile in my employment -- but I'm over 50 now, and while we're mostly debt-free houses in Australia are stupidly expensive.
 But we took a look, and I ran some numbers, and hm, maybe?

 A colleague referred me to a mortgage broker to chat with, we figured out a budget -- pretty low for Melbourne but with some compromises doable on the very outer western fringe -- and it looks doable!